THE ONLY REAL GAME

 - Babe Ruth

-Renowned for its performers and athletes, it is the birthplace of polo and its warrior culture has produced five forms of martial arts.
+Renowned for its performers and athletes, Manipur is the birthplace of polo, and its warrior culture has produced five forms of martial arts.
 Manipuris excel in modern sports and athletics.
-A dozen Olympian athletes, the stars of almost every major soccer team in India, the 2006 Women’s World Boxing Champion, and India’s top swimmer (who trained without a swimming pool) are some of the outstanding athletes who hail from this small mountain state.
+A number of India’s top Olympians, the stars of almost every major Indian soccer team, the five-time World Boxing champion (Mary Kom), and India’s top swimmer (who trained without a swimming pool) are among the outstanding athletes who hail from this small mountain state.

 Manipur has a tradition of high cultural achievement as well.
 Its modern theater is presented at venues such as Brooklyn Academy of Music’s NextWave Festival, and its small film industry, now completely digitized, produces films that have been featured at Cannes and MoMA.
 It has a rich literary tradition and dance forms that are presented internationally.